An Alternative Technology to the Bitumen

-Asphalt, or bitumen as it is sometimes called, is widely used throughout the construction industry.
-In an effort to make an already useful product more useful, over 100 years ago chemists developed a stronger and more stable version called blown asphalt or oxidized bitumen with the addition of air.
+bitumen is widely used throughout the construction industry.
+In an effort to make an already useful product more useful, over 100 years ago chemists developed a stronger and more stable version called blown asphalt or oxidized bitumen with the addition of air to the material.

 How is it made?
 What are the differences between blown and normal asphalt and what makes it more desirable?
-Let’s find it out.
+Let us explain.

-Oxidized Asphalt / oxidized bitumen begins its life like any other asphalt products.
-It is taken from the bottom of a vacuum distillation unit in a refinery, however, blown asphalt is then taken through an additional oxidation processing step.
+Oxidized Asphalt / oxidized bitumen begins its first life like any other asphalt products.
+It is taken from the bottom of a vacuum distillation unit in a refinery, while, blown asphalt is then taken through an additional oxidation processing step.

 The temperature of the vacuum tower bottoms is maintained in the blow still between 450°F and 500°F while air is blown into it.
 While this process is often called oxidation (resulting in oxidized Asphalt) there are more reactions happening during the air blowing process.
 Some of these reactions include dehydrogenation, condensation, polymerization and many others.